LSU vs. Auburn NCAA Football Odds, Plays and Insights | October 2, 2021

 Auburn Stats and Trends

-- So far this season Auburn has two wins against the spread.

-- The Auburn Tigers have been underdogs by 3.5 points or more one time this season and have not covered the spread once.
+- The Auburn Tigers have yet to cover the spread this season when underdogs by 3.5 points or more.

-- Auburn's games this year have hit the over on three of four set point totals (75%).
+- Auburn's games this season have hit the over in 75% of its opportunities (three times in four games with a set point total).

-- Auburn is 2-1 against the spread and 3-0 overall in games when it records more than 22.8 points.
+- Auburn is 2-1 against the spread and 3-0 overall when the team scores more than 22.8 points.

-- The Auburn Tigers have three giveaways this season, while the LSU Tigers have six takeaways .
+- The Auburn Tigers have turned the ball over three times, three fewer times than the LSU Tigers have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.